 Basically an achievement for wearing the two hunter specific items at the same time.
-You can find these items pretty early into act 1 or just buy one from a vendor.
+You can find these items pretty early into Act 1, or just buy one from a vendor.
 Hand Crossbows allow the Demon Hunter to duel wield ranged weapons and cloaks are chest pieces which often come with DH specific bonuses like hatred regeneration.

 Use vault 6 times in 10 seconds.

-For the Olympian achievement in Diablo 3, you will need to take the Preperation skill and the Vault skill with the Tumble rune to make every other vault used cost less resources.
-With a full discipline bar, spam the Vault ability until drained then trigger Preperation to restore it completely and spam again.
+For the Olympian achievement in Diablo 3, you will need to take the Preperation skill and the Vault skill with the Tumble rune to make every other vault used cost fewer resources.
+With a full discipline bar, spam the Vault ability until drained then trigger Preparation to restore it completely and spam again.
 You can easily make the time limit as Vault has a pretty quick animation, and the resources available to you can actually allow you to vault about 9 times or more in quick succession.
 If you take Vengeance and vault yourself through some health globes you can make an even longer chain.

 Kill 15 monsters in 5 seconds using Spike Traps.